nesspectrum/score-reader-agent/README.md

 - User preference learning
 - Caching and deduplication

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 🔒 Security

-- **Never commit credentials**: All API keys and service account files are excluded via `.gitignore`
-- **Use environment variables**: Store sensitive data in `.env` files (not tracked by git)
-- **Rotate credentials**: If credentials are accidentally exposed, rotate them immediately

 ## 📝 License

 This project is part of the Nesspectrum Solutions organization.